BalazsBanfi/FEM-12-Four-card-feature/README.md

 ### Useful resources

-- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin Powell helped me in responsive techniques.
-I really liked his teaching methods and will use it going forward.
+- [Homepage of Kevin Powell](https://www.kevinpowell.co/) - Kevin helpes a lot in responsive techniques.
+I really liked his teaching style and will follow him in the future also.

 ## Author